glpi-project/docdev/source/packaging.rst

 Packaging
 =========

 Various Linux distributions provides packages (`deb`, `rpm`, ...) for GLPI (Debian, Mandriva, Fedora, Redhat/CentOS, ...) and for some plugins.
+You may want to take a look at `Remi's package for Fedora/RHEL <https://git.remirepo.net/cgit/rpms/glpi/glpi.git/>`_ to rely on a concrete example.

 Here is some information about using and creating package: